Russian (original) text

 I understood that Ezhova was connected with Kol'tsov in her espionage work for England.

 Interrogation re: murder of Slutsky, organized by Ezhov.
 Pavliukov 527.
 No QQ, no note.
-See Pavliukov 531-2 on Frinovsky’s testimony at Ezhov’s trial on February 3, 1940, where Frinovsky discussed Slutsky’s murder.
+See Pavliukov 531-2 on Frinovskii’s testimony at Ezhov’s trial on February 3, 1940, where Frinovskii discussed Slutsky’s murder.

 "Do you confirm Kosior’s confessions about your collaboration in working for Polish intelligence?
 Where, when and what secret information did you transmit to Kosior, and whom else did you recruit for this work?"